35+ Last-Minute Homemade Christmas Gift Ideas

 DIY Baths Salts with Essential Oils

 Homemade soap is another quick and easy homemade gift that can be made two ways, depending on your level of experience.
 If you’re a total beginner, melt & pour soap is the easiest way to go.
 If you’re ready to try hot process soap with lye, the soap-making possibilities are endless!

 Here are a few ideas to suit everybody’s needs and expertise:

 Melt & Pour Goat’s Milk Soap by Tammy from Trayer Wilderness (guest posting for Melissa K Norris)

 Handmade Christmas Soap with Frankincense and Myrrh by Healing Harvest Homestead

 Salves, Lotions & Other Body Products

-Making your own homemade salves, lotions, lotion bars and other body products is super simple and takes no time at all as long as you have a few essential ingredients on hand such as beeswax, coconut oil, essential oils and the like.
+Making your own homemade salves, body butters, lotion bars and other body products is super simple and takes no time at all as long as you have a few essential ingredients on hand such as beeswax, coconut oil, essential oils and the like.
 Here are a few ideas:

 Glorious Soothing Lavender Salve by Healing Harvest Homestead